oemof/tespy/doc/tespy_modules/components.rst

 - :code:`kwargs` are additional keyword arguments required for the function.

 For a good start just look into the source code of the inbuilt components.
 If you have further questions do not hesitate to contact us.
-The example above would look like this:
+The derivatives method code of the example above would look like this:

 .. code:: python